 Post-Publication Procedures for Undisclosed COIs

-- Readers are invited to bring cases of undisclosed COIs in published manuscripts to our attention (firstname.lastname@example.org).
+- Readers are invited to bring cases of undisclosed COIs in published manuscripts to our attention (firstname.lastname@example.org), post publication.
 We will follow the COPE Procedures to investigate undeclared COIs, which may lead to publication of a corrigendum, or (in severe cases) retraction of the article and/or notification of the authors' institution.*